-Official landings data are available from 1950 onwards, while ICES landings and discard estimates are available for the years 2013-2016 (figure 1).
+Catch data for the years 2002-2016 were provided by several participating nations following the 2017 WKNSEA data call, and were collated using the Inter Catch system.
+Commercial age samples for landings and discards proved to be sparse.
+They were only provided by two countries (Denmark and Belgium).
 ICES note that length data from commercial fleets have not been consistently provided, and age data are very sparse.
 Improved information on age and length distributions in landings and discards, from most countries participating in the fishery, would be required in order to conduct a fully analytical, catch-based assessment.